Orion-128: Peculiarities

 The organization of the Orion screen is linear and very convenient for the programmer - the low byte of the address specifies the vertical position of the screen byte, and the high byte indicates its horizontal position.
 This simplified and accelerated the display of graphics on the screen (a similar screen organization is also in the "Specialist", "Vector" and "Ocean").
 A color screen in 16-color mode consists of two planes - the graphics plane and the color plane.
 For text in a single-color window, this speeds up output and shifting, as before output, the window is first painted over, which halves the amount of output bytes per character (relative to CGA), and with a video in the window, the color simply does not need to be changed.
-Also, in all video modes, Orion allows you to use up to 4 software-switchable screen buffers.
-This allows you to output to a currently invisible screen and then instantly turn it on, which eliminates the problems with flickering sprites in dynamic games and the need to deal with this due to interruptions, as in the ZX-Spectrum.
+Also, in all video modes, Orion allows the use of up to four software-switchable screen buffers.
+This allows the user to output to a currently invisible screen and then instantly turn it on, which eliminates the problems with flickering sprites in dynamic games and the need to deal with this due to interruptions, as in the ZX-Spectrum.
 On the Orion, even large sprites can be moved across the screen without flickering.

 For Orion-128, its developers initially created the author's ORDOS operating system, designed to work not with a disk drive, but with a ROM disk (external ROM readable through PPA), RAM disks (the second and subsequent 60- kilobyte pages of RAM) and a tape recorder.
 ORDOS made it possible to work comfortably with a computer without having disk drives that were not available at that time (the Okean-240, a small-scale production of Okean-240, also had a similar built-in ROM OS CP/M running on an electronic disk from RAM).
 Of the serial home computers, the Junior FV-6506, which also used CP/M, had something similar.

 As relative shortcomings of "Orion" can be noted only non-optimal screen resolution of 384 * 256 at a video signal frequency of 10 MHz.
 This leads to the need to use an ugly, and most importantly, non-byte 6*10 font, which (due to the need for masking) is displayed 2.5 times slower than an 8*10 byte font.
 But in Corvette, Ocean and Vector, a 512 * 256 screen is used, therefore, even with a lower CPU speed and a larger screen buffer, their text processing is much faster and prettier, and the raster occupies the entire screen (while in "Orion" only part of the screen).
 As a disadvantage, sometimes they point to the lack of a hardware sound generator (the sound is generated purely by software, with a heavy processor load).
 This is possible because the authors understood that the gaming niche in the country was already occupied by ZX-Spectrum clones.